 - Great tabletop option for introduction to astronomy

-- Very user friendly; good for younger children
+- User friendly; good for younger children

 - Lower price